 Deliberate mistake: When Basil is arguing with Polly and eventually decides to call O'Reilly, he trips over the gnome.
 However when we see Basil come out from behind the desk, he takes the gnome out of a side gap in the desk, perfectly out of reach of Basil tripping over it.

-Continuity: There appears to be a very obvious splice edit in this episode.
+Continuity mistake: There appears to be a very obvious splice edit in this episode.
 When Basil manages to get Kurt off him after being pinned to the kitchen table, he pushes Kurt against the wall knocking him out.
 Before this Basil is lying flat on the table and we never see him get up to a standing position beforehand.

-Revealing: When Basil is out of the car and shouting at it after its final breakdown, you can see a crew member reflected in the right hand side of the windscreen giving John Cleese cues.
+Revealing mistake: When Basil is out of the car and shouting at it after its final breakdown, you can see a crew member reflected in the right hand side of the windscreen giving John Cleese cues.
 It's not Cleese himself, as the reflection remains after he runs out of shot to get the tree branch, and the reflection doesn't mimic every action performed on screen.

 Continuity mistake: When Basil is driving home the second time, he is turning into a street where a van is parked.
 When he turns the street is dry.
 In the next scene where he is backing away from the van, the street is all wet.

 Continuity mistake: When Basil's car breaks down for the final time after reversing away from the van, watch closely on the garden path of the house right next to the car.
 The garden gate is open, and you can see it swing shut (look at the black shape just above the hedge) just as Basil says "One, two three."
 The gate was shut when he first reversed around the corner, but was open again after the shot cuts back to the car (after it's moved to the right along the pavement).